-- 12.5.1 You must maintain access for pedestrians and vehicles to all bins stored, affixed or collected in or via the road. - (a) If bin storage and collection is not possible, you must provide an alternative bin storage and collection arrangement following consultation with businesses, residents and all waste collection companies servicing the area.
-See 6.5 Consultation for more information.

-- 12.5.2 For us to clean public spaces, we require a minimum 1500 mm clearance between fixed objects for our street sweepers to operate.
+- 12.5.1 You must maintain access for pedestrians and vehicles to all bins stored, affixed or collected in or via the road. - 12.5.2 If bin storage and collection is not possible, you must provide an alternative bin storage and collection arrangement following consultation with businesses, residents and all waste collection companies servicing the area.
+See 6.5 Consultation for more information. - 12.5.3 For us to clean public spaces, we require a minimum 1500 mm clearance between fixed objects for our street sweepers to operate.
 This is independent of the requirement for minimum clear footpath width for pedestrians (see 15.7.1(d)).
-Where site constraints prevent clearance for our street sweepers being provided in some areas (such as between elements of temporary structures): - (a) you must regularly inspect and clean debris, litter and cigarette butts by dry sweeping - (b) you must not wash the road or footpath with free-flowing water. - 12.5.3 You must maintain a minimum 1000 mm clearance to all types of public litter bins at all times for bin emptying, cleaning and servicing.
+Where site constraints prevent clearance for our street sweepers being provided in some areas (such as between elements of temporary structures): - (a) you are responsible for regular inspection and cleaning of debris, litter and cigarette butts by dry sweeping - (b) you must not wash the road or footpath with free-flowing water. - 12.5.4 You must maintain a minimum 1000 mm clearance to all types of public litter bins at all times for bin emptying, cleaning and servicing.
 Temporary structures, equipment and materials are not to be installed or placed next to bins.
 Access to and operation of bin enclosure doors must not be impeded.